vmathur/nfttown/README.md

 3. If a citizen leaves town, it can be removed by anyone.
 The NFT gets burned, making room for anyone to mint a new citizen

 ## To do
+- mobile friendly
+- passkeys
+- scale to more players
+- refactor
-- make cat sprite
+- make cat sprite and add more colors
-- polygon + gasless
+- add wallet owner to the metadata

 - new animations
-- scale based on tile size
-- dao
-- animation optimization
+- base

 ## Available Scripts